 The timeline includes the following timestamps (relatively to currently selected server restore point):

-- Beginning – refers to the previous restore point of Oracle server VM which contains selected database backup
+- Beginning – refers to the previous restore point of Oracle server machine which contains selected database backup

 - End – refers to the next restore point which contains selected database backup